CodePartnersMD/MD301-guide/curriculum/12/LAB.md

 - Include the ability for the user to return to the main list of all books.
 - Redeploy your application.

-### Feature 2: Increase application performance
+### Feature 2: Consistent rendering

 #### Why are we implementing this feature?

-- As a user, I want the application to be designed in an efficient way so that I do not experience any down time or slow load times.
+- As a user, I want the application to be designed in a consistent way so that I do not experience any down time or slow load times.

 #### What are we going to implement?